 Because once upon a time, in a life before Gaz, Eva, Megan and Harry, I was a completely different person living a completely different life.
 And it would be wrong of me to say that it was a mistake or something that I have lived to regret, because the truth is, at one point in my life, it was everything that I wanted.

 I married at just 24, to my boyfriend of six years, infront of all of our family and friends and with Lewis, just twelve weeks old in my arms.
 And as I stood there, promising to love my husband for all eternity, I absolutely meant it.

 Being married was hard work.
-We both had very different ideas about family life, about what was and was not acceptable in a marriage and I think that we both spent a great deal of time unhappy.
+We both had very different ideas about family life, about what was and was not acceptable in a marriage, and I think that we both spent a great deal of time unhappy.
 We were both so young and merely stumbling our way along and so when we lost Joseph, it was inevitable that the cracks began to appear.
-After experiencing something so devastating it just seemed impossible to find our way back from it and while I grieved in one way, he grieved in another and as the weeks and months passed, we grew in two very different directions.
+After experiencing something so devastating it just seemed impossible to find our way back from it and whilst I grieved in one way, he grieved in another, and as the weeks and months passed, we grew in two very different directions.